 I'm not advocating for generalized labeling of "good" and "bad" foods.
 No such thing exists.
 But I am advocating for every individual to do what's best for them, even if that means some foods may be better or worse for you.
 Do what you need to do and eat how you need to eat to make you feel healthy and empowered to feel your best and be an active participant in your own life.

 Also, for the record, mindfulness and intuitive eating 100% can coexist with necessary food restriction.
 For some, including myself, that necessary food restriction can make a dramatic difference and actually enable me to be more mindful and intuitive towards food and my own health.

 If nothing else, I hope this essay has reached those like me who have to restrict food out of necessity and are tired of assumptions and judgment made by some.
-I hope you know you’re not alone and I applaud you for doing what’s best for you!
-Even if you don’t have any food restrictions but know that you personally enjoy both pasta and zoodles equally, that’s okay!
-If you’re struggling with inflammatory conditions, know you don’t feel your best (or even like yourself anymore), and are suspecting food sensitivities may be playing a role, please reach out.
-You’re welcome to schedule a complimentary thirty minute call with me – no strings attached.
+I hope you know you're not alone and I applaud you for doing what's best for you!
+Even if you don't have any food restrictions but know that you personally enjoy both pasta and zoodles equally, that's okay!
+If you're struggling with inflammatory conditions, know you don't feel your best (or even like yourself anymore), and are suspecting food sensitivities may be playing a role, please reach out to your healthcare team.

 Thanks for sharing this personal story Lindsey.
 I think it's so important we see both sides of this issue and I couldn't agree more- everyone needs a unique and individualized approach.

 Thanks, Liz!
 There are always many sides to every conversation and I'm happy to lend my story and my voice to this side! <3